-In this tutorial, I'm using the new Shaper node to bulk up a crater, and then use slope biased Erosion to create gentle erosion just inside the crater.
+In this tutorial, I'm using the new Shaper node to bulk up a crater, and then using slope biased Erosion to create gentle erosion just inside the crater.

 First, I created a crater (default settings).

 Then mixed it with a random Mountain node from the default scene.
 This creates a slab of slanted material embedded into the side of the crater.
-Look at the post processing settings too - I adjusted the height of the Combine output by leveling it up then clamping it down.
-(I also cheated - I used Max right there instead of changing the main settings, but both would do the same thing in this case).
+Look at the post processing settings too.
+I adjusted the height of the Combine output by leveling it up then clamping it down.
+(I also cheated: I used Max right there instead of changing the main settings.
+Both methods would do the same thing in this case.)

 The Shaper node bulks up the terrain.
-By disabling detail preservation, the outlying area looks nice and soft.
-Particularly useful for an alien looking environment.
-(But exists quite easily on Earth too)
+By disabling detail preservation, the outlying area looks nice and soft, which can be particularly useful for an alien looking environment.
+This can be suitable for Earth too.

-And there you have it - looks like something a space worm crawled out of, then went back in, with the sand collapsing in.
+And there you have it.
+Looks like something a space worm crawled out of and back into, with the sand collapsing in.